 No, I am not a chef.
-I’m a mommy, wife, lawyer (retired) and writer (retired newspaper columnist; still active as a magazine writer) although the order varies depending on the occasion.
+I’m a mommy, wife, lawyer (retired) and writer (retired newspaper columnist and magazine writer).

 Long before I was born, so I’ve been told, my grandfather and grandmother owned a grocery store along Echague Street in Quiapo, Manila.
 It was called Consuelo’s Grocery, named after my grandmother.
 Those were the postwar years and with that grocery store, they made good money.
-The grocery’s specialties were cold meat.
-They cured their own ham, made their own tocino, tapa and longganisa.
+The grocery’s specialty was cold meat.
+My grandparents cured their own ham, made their own tocino, tapa and longganisa.
 My father, a young boy at the time, learned his first lessons on how to choose “good meat” at that grocery store.

 I cooked my first complete dish when I was in the 4th grade.
 It was spaghetti.
 I brought it to the class field trip.